30-Year-Old Outfielder – St. Louis Cardinals

 Dexter Fowler Contract Information:

-Agreed to a two-year, $11.6 million contract with the Rockies in February of 2013, avoiding arbitration.
+Agreed to a five-year contract with the Cardinals in December of 2016.

 To instantly reveal our fantasy analysis of every player – including Dexter Fowler – simply subscribe now.